 If living the “should” life betrays your good life, my book My Waterfall of Awakening can show you how to triumph!
-Check out the Guided Journal aspect of the book - 38 lessons are included to help you chart your journey.
+Check out the Guided Journal aspect of the book: thirty-eight (38) lessons are included to help you chart your journey.

 Sheila VanZile, author of My Waterfall of Awakening, How Loss Can Bring You Home to the Life You Want, is the oldest of two children born to a withholding, distant mother and alcoholic father.
-Sheila's drive for love through perfection led her to strive to become a concert pianist, but she landed in the corporate world overworking for over 40 years instead of pursuing her passion for music.
+Instead of discovering and pursuing her own passions, which were deeply buried under a cloak of self-loathing, she landed in the corporate world overworking for over forty (40) years.

-At 60, she emerged from her mother’s death committed to deliberately reshaping her life.
+At sixty (60), she emerged from her mother’s death committed to deliberately reshaping her life.
 Sheila's hope is to deliver the message that it is never too late to live a life faithful to your true self.